lixilinx/FilterbanksBestPractices/README.md

 ### Special designs: wavelet, quadrature mirror filter (QMF), customized, nonsubsampled and nonuniform filterbanks

 Discrete wavelet and QMF are DFT filterbanks with T=2, thus having the two modulation sequences: [1,1] for low pass (LP) filters and [1,-1] for high pass (HF) filters.
 This observation is insightful.
-It lets us to design all the possible flavors of QMFs: critically decimated (B=2) or oversampled (B=1); two possible phases for the modulation sequence of HP analysis filter: [1,-1,1,-1,...] or [-1,1,-1,1,...]; different symmetries.
+It lets us design all the possible flavors of QMFs: critically decimated (B=2) or oversampled (B=1); two possible phases for the modulation sequence of HP analysis filter: [1,-1,1,-1,...] or [-1,1,-1,1,...]; different symmetries.
 See the [QMF examples](https://github.com/lixilinx/FilterbanksBestPractices/blob/main/qmf_examples.m) for details.

 Nonsubsampled filterbanks are the ones with B=1, i.e., no downsampling after analysis.
 See the [QMF examples](https://github.com/lixilinx/FilterbanksBestPractices/blob/main/qmf_examples.m) and the [nonuniform design example](https://github.com/lixilinx/FilterbanksBestPractices/blob/main/a_nonuniform_design.m).